 The French move echoes plans under way in neighbouring Britain where Prime Minister David Cameron wants to give border police powers to seize passports from suspected would-be jihadists at the border.

-His government is also drawing up measures to ban British nationals suspected of being jihadists from returning -- but how this could be enforced is contentious.
+The government is also drawing up measures to ban British nationals suspected of being jihadists from returning -- but how this could be enforced is contentious.

 Violation of the new French rules would be punishable by three years in prison and a hefty fine, measures that may also deter those who do manage to sneak out from returning to France.

-According to Cazeneuve, around 930 French citizens have been travelling to and from Iraq and Syria recently, a 74 per cent increase in eight months.
+According to Cazeneuve, around 930 French citizens have been travelling to and from Iraq and Syria recently, a 74 percent increase in eight months.

 Of those 36 were killed while overseas.